 May be used to report any activity for which a fee is charged to external users for goods or services.
 For example, an enterprise fund may be used to account for operations that are financed and operated in a manner similar to private business enterprises where the intent of the governing body is that the full costs (expenses, including depreciation) of providing goods or services to the general public on a continuing basis be financed or recovered primarily through use charges.
 Activities are required to be reported as enterprise funds if any one of the following criteria is met.
 Governments should apply each of these criteria in the context of the activity's principal revenue sources: The activity is financed with debt that is secured solely by a pledge of the net revenues from fees and charges of the activity.
-Debt that is secured by a pledge of net revenues from fees and charges and the full faith and credit of a related primary government or component unit is not payable solely from fees and charges of the activity.
+Debt that is secured by a pledge of net revenues from fees and charges of the activity.
 Laws and regulations require that the activity's costs or providing services, including capital costs, be recovered with fees and charges, rather than with taxes or similar revenues.
 The pricing policies of the activity establish fees and charges designed to recover its costs, including capital costs (such as depreciation or debt service).
 GASB 1300.109